|

 1st All Saints’ Day, a religious holiday honoring Christian saints

-1st Michelangelo's Sistine Chapel paintings first exhibited to the
+1st Michelangelo's Sistine Chapel paintings first exhibited to the public in 1512

-other countries as a day for honoring the dead
+countries as a day for honoring the dead

 4th Egyptian King Tutankhamen's tomb discovered in 1922